payu-india/CMS-Chatbot/docs/Collect Payments/explore-ios-sdks/ios-upi-sdk/index.md

 To fetch hashes and save them in the `paymentParams` object:

 1. Configure the hashes property in paymentParams.
-Hashes authenticates that API request originates from the original source to avoid a “Man-in-the-middle attack.”
+Hashes authenticates that API request originates from the original source to avoid a "Man-in-the-middle attack."
 Property hashes are of the PayUHashes type.
 2. Define the following PayUHashes properties used for a distinct API call.
    1. `paymentRelatedDetailsForMobileSDKHash`: This is required to get available UPI payment options from which payment can be made.
-   2. `paymentHash`: This is required to create transactions at PayU’s end.
+   2. `paymentHash`: This is required to create transactions at PayU's end.
    3. `validateVPAHash`: This is required by `validateVPA` API in UPI collect flow to check if provided VPA is registered with a bank account and is active or not.
 Not required in intent transactions.
 3. Provide the first two hashes before asking SDK to initiate the payment.
 Hashes must be generated only on your server as it needs a secret key (also known as salt).
 Your app must never contain salt.
 4. Command and var1 values for generating `paymentRelatedDetailsForMobileSDKHash` & `validateVPAHash` are described in the following table.
 For generating hashes on your server, refer to [Hash Generation](https://docs.payu.in/docs/set-up-the-payment-hashes/).